 To test whether there are liana species specific responses to CO2 would require a broad sampling of lianas from across the globe.
 Establishing forest FACE sites is a costly endeavour (Norby et al., 1999; Körner et al., 2007) leading to under representation of tropical and sub-tropical forests as these forest typically reside in nations that cannot afford to sustain such resource intensive studies.
-Thus, smaller scale experiments involving targeted gas injection of foliage, (sensu Oki et al. 2013) or manipulative experiments using growth chambers (sensu Granados and Korner 2002) have provided some avenues to study response to elevated CO2 with comparatively less financial outlay.
+Thus, smaller scale experiments involving targeted gas injection of foliage, (sensu Oki et al. 2013) or manipulative experiments using growth chambers (sensu Granados and Korner 2002) have provided some avenues to study response to elevated CO2 conditions with comparatively less financial outlay.
 Despite there being sporadic studies into the effects of CO2 on lianas there have been underlying inconsistencies including CO2 concentration, light regimes, moisture regimes, and measurement protocols, which a more unified effort may come to solve.
-As forests are spread across multiple elevations, latitudes, and climates a multi-biome, multi-species study consisting of multiple field scale experiments would also be able to test whether there is an effect of location of how lianas, and forests more generally respond to elevated CO2.
-The majority of FACE sites are located in the geographic north, with much of the evidence for plant response to elevated CO2 coming from species limited studies with low numbers of experimental replicates (Norby et al., 2016).
-As such we are still limited in our understanding of how forests of the geographical south may respond to elevated CO2.
+As forests are spread across multiple elevations, latitudes, and climates a multi-biome, multi-species study consisting of multiple field scale experiments would also be able to test whether there is an effect of location of how lianas, and forests more generally respond to elevated atmospheric CO2.
+The majority of FACE sites are located in the geographic north, with much of the evidence for plant response to elevated atmospheric CO2 coming from species limited studies with low numbers of experimental replicates (Norby et al., 2016).
+As such we are still limited in our understanding of how forests of the geographical south may respond to elevated atmospheric CO2.
 There is however work commencing to rectify this, at the time of this thesis going to press, the AmazonFACE is undergoing testing (home - AmazonFACE).
-This represents the first FACE experiment to be located within a tropical forest and may shed further light on how the liana dense forests of the tropics will respond to elevated CO2.
+This represents the first FACE experiment to be located within a tropical forest and may shed further light on how the liana dense forests of the tropics will respond to elevated atmospheric CO2.

 7.5 Conclusions

-It has been hypothesised that elevated CO2 is a key driver in the proliferation of lianas (Schnitzer and Bongers, 2011), however until this study, the opportunity to test how lianas respond at a forest scale has been non-existent.
-My thesis is the first to explore how elevated CO2 impacts lianas in a large-scale field experiment using novel remote sensing techniques, aiming to a) determine the effects of elevated CO2 on the locally abundant liana Parsonsia straminea, b) assess whether the response of these lianas contrast with Eucalyptus tereticornis trees in an Australian temperate sub-tropical forest.
+It has been hypothesised that elevated atmospheric CO2 is a key driver in the proliferation of lianas (Schnitzer and Bongers, 2011), however until this study, the opportunity to test how lianas respond at a forest scale has been non-existent.
+My thesis is the first to explore how elevated atmospheric CO2 impacts lianas in a large-scale field experiment using novel remote sensing techniques, aiming to a) determine the effects of elevated CO2 on the locally abundant liana Parsonsia straminea, b) assess whether the response of these lianas contrast with Eucalyptus tereticornis trees in an Australian temperate sub-tropical forest.

 This thesis shows, for the first time, that the liana Parsonsia straminea does respond to elevated CO2 at canopy and leaf scale, and that the response of lianas is greatest during seasonal water limitations.
 Furthermore, this thesis is the first to show that these leaf and canopy responses can be detected using consumer grade, low spectral resolution, sensors.
-The apparent ameliorating effect of elevated CO2 on liana leaves in periodic water limitations, is likely to infer an increasing dry season advantage over trees.
+The apparent ameliorating effect of elevated atmospheric CO2 on liana leaves in periodic water limitations, is likely to infer an increasing dry season advantage over trees.
 Thus, it is likely that further changes to the severity of seasonal droughts will likely continue to advantage the growth of lianas over their host trees.
 Consequently, this may show that seasonal forests may be at risk of liana driven community shifts in an elevated CO2 world, thus decreasing the potential for carbon storage and sequestration in seasonal forests.